Ritsch1/Heart-Disease-Classifier/README.md

 * [Preview graphical insights](#preview-graphical-insights-from-the-dataset)

 ## Tools
-The tools used within the jupyter notebook are:
+The tools used in this project are:

 * numpy
 * pandas
 * matplotlib
 * scikit-learn
+* Jupyter

 ## Data